 I write this blog so that I can educate other small business owners on the nuances of running a business.
 To help them grow revenues, maximize profitability, and ultimately, create wealth.
 The business I ran for 27-years, and ultimately sold to private equity for 8-figures in 2017, was extremely profitable.
 It wasn’t always that way, but, I developed practices over the years, starting in my 5th year in business, which helped to maximize profits, and ultimately, the dollars that ended up in my pocket.

-I created a course that will teach you how to maximize profits, and use some of the same tricks that I used in my business.
+Before I dive into the profit margins, let me tell you that I created a course that will teach you how to maximize profits, and use some of the same tricks that I used in my business.
 How to Turn Your Small Business Into a Profit Machine in 60 Days

 One of the most important ratios that a small business owner needs to track is the profit margin.